Exopandora/WorldHandler/README.md

 1. Navigate to `..\.minecraft\mods`
 2. Copy all files of the `World_Handler_GUI_[VERSION].zip` into the `1.6.2ML.jar`
 3. Run Minecraft

+# Expansion #

+The World Handler GUI can also be expanded with custom tabs configured with json and javascript files or as a separate child mod in java.
+A description on how to implement a custom json and javascript file can be found [here](https://github.com/Exopandora/WorldHandler/blob/master/README.md) and an example child mod can be found [here](https://github.com/Exopandora/WorldHandlerPlugin).

 # FAQ #